logto-io/rfcs/draft/0004-user-sign-in-experience.md

 #### Generate TOTP secret

 Create a new TOTP secret for the user to set up the TOTP MFA method.
-The new created TOTP secret will be inserted into the user's MFA settings once the verification is successful and the interaction session is submitted.
+The new created TOTP secret will be inserted into the user's MFA settings once the verification is successful and the interaction is submitted.

 `POST /api/experience/verification/totp/secret`